janhq/jan/README.md

 - [API reference](https://jan.ai/api-reference/)
 - [Specs](https://jan.ai/specs/)

-#### Nitro:
+#### Nitro
-Nitro is a high-efficiency C++ inference engine for edge computing, powering Jan.
-It is lightweight and embeddable, ideal for product integration.
+Nitro is a high-efficiency C++ inference engine for edge computing.
+It is lightweight and embeddable, and can be used on its own within your own projects.
 - [Nitro Website](https://nitro.jan.ai)
 - [Nitro Github](https://github.com/janhq/nitro)
 - [Documentation](https://nitro.jan.ai/docs)